delfineonx/block-codeloader/README.md

 // if event has special return value, then `interruptionStatus = false` setup is recommended
 ```

+i.e. if event is interrupted and later retried inside tick (that's how Interruption Framework works) than those special return values won't work (as in normal game callback call).

 <h3>✦ <em>recommendation</em> ✦</br></h3>

-For the basic simple usage of the loader and no dealing with these specifications ensure the next configuration option in the actual <code>World Code</code>:</br>
+For the basic simple usage of the loader and no dealing with these specifications ensure the next configuration option in the real <code>World Code</code>:</br>

 ```js
 // ...